 Five News Items (and Takeaways) that Show Why Collaborative Law is Especially Relevant During the COVID-19 Crisis WHAT ARE THE TAKEAWAYS?
 Collaborative law is private and confidential.
 The parties agree not to go to court, and the lawyers must agree not to go to court, either.
 In the unlikely event the process does not result in a settlement, the parties can go to court, but they must … [Read more...] about Collaborative Especially Relevant During COVID-19

-The Law Office of Amie Rodnick will be fully staffed and operational during the COVID-19 crisis.
-We shall follow the stricter guidelines promulgated by the City of Austin and Travis County (NOT pronouncements issued by the Federal Government or the Texas Governor) and maintain a virtual office until further notice for the safety of our clients and staff.
-We are accepting new cases that meet our … [Read more...] about INFORMATION ON OPERATIONS DURING COVID-19 CRISIS
+The Law Office of Amie Rodnick is fully staffed and operational during the COVID-19 crisis.
+We shall follow the stricter guidelines promulgated by the Center for Disease Control (CDC).
+We have been maintaining a virtual office up to now for the safety of our clients and staff and can continue to offer virtual appointments to those are not yet vaccinated or simply prefer to meet via Zoom.
+We are … [Read more...] about INFORMATION ON OPERATIONS DURING COVID-19 CRISIS

 How Does Collaborative Divorce Compare with an Informal Settlement Process?
 Many people ask me what the difference is between collaborative divorce and an informal settlement process.
 When is one preferable to the other?
 And how do they differ?
 Informal Settlement Process Is unstructured.
 The parties and their attorneys usually exchange information by agreement, including sworn … [Read more...] about Collaborative Divorce vs Informal Settlement